10 Reasons to Stop in Hokianga

 10. Take a horse trek along beach and bush!

 The area has popular horse trekking spots with easy tracks along the beach and more challenging ones through the bushland.
+For more awesome horse rides, see 11 Awesome Horse Treks in New Zealand.

 Most Popular Videos